DIRECTOR AND CLINICAL PSYCHOLOGIST

-I am a clinical psychologist and I have worked with children, adolescents and their families for more than 10 years.
-My thesis was on the nature of anxiety in children with autism spectrum disorders.
+Leigh is a clinical psychologist who has worked with children, adolescents and their families for more than 20 years.
+Her university research project focussed on the nature of anxiety in children with autism spectrum disorders.

 After completing an autism internship in the United States focussing on strong behaviour management skills, Leigh subsequently worked in government organisations and diverse educational settings within Australia.
 Leigh is committed to supporting synergistic relationships between family, health providers and school staff to promote optimal treatment outcomes for the child.

 Leigh has also completed further training in Cognitive Behaviour Therapy (CBT).
 CBT has been found to be very effective in supporting adults and children alike.
 In addition, CBT is helpful for children with Autism Spectrum Disorder and ADHD who tend to enjoy the pragmatic nature of this approach.
 Leigh is currently completing an Associate Fellowship in Rational Emotive Behaviour Therapy (REBT) at the Albert Ellis Institute in New York as well as additional training at the BECK Institute to continue to provide effective, evidence based therapy.